mvongjesda/01-Excel-Challenge/README.md

 This challenge analyzes Excel data from the 4,000 past projects of the crowdfunding service Kickstarter in order to find market trends.

-Conclusions:
+### Conclusions:
-1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
+1. From the dataset of 4,000 past projects, these trends can be drawn:

     a.
 Of successful Kickstarter campaigns, the most count of successful campaigns were among the categories of Theater, Music, and Film         & Video.